xterm-x11/docs/docs/customize-copy-paste.md

 # Copy-pasting

-AI:
-Add `XTerm.vt100.selectToClipboard: true` to the sample file.
-Add `XTerm.vt100.selectToClipboard: true` to the template file.
 Add a statement that `XTerm.vt100.selectToClipboard: true` is added to the sample file.

 overview of selectToClipboard, menu, and translations: by Thomas https://unix.stackexchange.com/a/293856